Research & Engineering

 I bring a combination of systems engineering experience and research curiosity.
 Here's what I offer as a collaborator:

-• Cross-domain: security, distributed systems, and ML infrastructure
+• Cross-domain: security, distributed systems, ML infrastructure

 • Communication: technical writing on Dev.to and Medium